Dulinn/spotify_automation/README.md

 Go to source/shell_scripts/set_variables.sh and insert your client_id and client_secret.
 Run set_variables.sh each time you run any API calls from a new environment to ensure authorization.

+Side note: If you add your client_id and client_secret to set_variables.sh, make sure to not push the changed file with the credentials to the remote.
+To stop git from showing the file as modified, you can run

+``git update-index --assume-unchanged source/shell_scripts/set_variables.sh``

 To test if authorization works, you can run

 ``python3 source/executables/get_track_metadata.py 180OrhCzFdX7Pyhri6AerI``